 We are fascinated by the endless diversity of life.
 Our aim is to enable citizen scientists to be directly involved in new biodiversity discoveries.
-With traditional naturalist methods and modern DNA and cyber-biology tools, we will contribute to the knowledge of the staggering biodiversity of Borneo and aid in its conservation.
+With traditional naturalist methods and modern DNA and cyber-biology tools, we will contribute to the knowledge of the world's biodiversity hotspots and aid in their conservation.

 Dr. Menno Schilthuizen is co-founder and co-director of Taxon Expeditions.
 He is a senior researcher at Naturalis Biodiversity Center in Leiden, and professor of evolution and biodiversity at Leiden University, the Netherlands.
 For seven years, he lived and worked in Malaysian Borneo, where he helped set up the Institute for Tropical Biology and Conservation.
 He published more than 100 papers in scientific journals including Nature and Science.
 His work focuses on evolution and biodiversity, mostly in insects and snails and mostly in Borneo, the Mediterranean, and the Netherlands.
-Schilthuizen is active in science popularization.
+Schilthuizen is also active in science popularization.
 He has published four books for the general public, most recently: Nature’s Nether Regions (Penguin, 2014) and Darwin Comes to Town (Quercus Books, 2018).
 He is also a regular contributor to magazines such as Time, New Scientist, the Huffington Post, and the New York Times.

 To contact Menno, visit his homepage, Studio Schilthuizen

 Dr. Iva Njunjić is co-founder and co-director of Taxon Expeditions.
 She is biospeleologist (or: cave-biologist) working on evolution of cave beetles.
 She obtained her PhD from the Paris-Sorbonne University and has worked at the Institute for Nature Conservation of Serbia, the University of Novi Sad, Naturalis Biodiversity Center, and the Muséum National d’Histoire Naturelle in Paris.
 She has eight years of experience in exploring caves in the Balkans and Borneo, and has published scientific papers on the bizarre spider-like cave beetles of southern Europe.
 Her work has been featured in international media like the Guardian and Live Science.
 Some of her cave explorations were captured in videos that can be viewed here and here and new species that she described were listed among Top ten species described in 2016.

 Contact Iva via email@example.com